 - Femme Fatalons: Or perhaps Babe Blowtorches?
 Once she gets an Imaginos body, she forms plasma cutters in her fingertips.

 - From Nobody to Nightmare: As Mars Chronicle reveals, as a child she couldn't even walk without a remote control.
 A couple of upgrades later, and she was one of the most dangerous terrorists in the galaxy.
 And that was two-hundred years before the plot of the original storyline started.

 - Hell-Bent for Leather: When she bothers with clothing at all, as most of her bodies are robotic enough to not need it, she usually wears black leather catsuits.
 She apparently just loves leather as a fashion statement.

 - She loves her pitch black leather so much she even wears it in the desert while using a body that has an inherent overheating problem (see picture).

 - Heroic Sacrifice: In the original manga she turned herself into a tree to stop Tiphares from crushing the scrapyard, and in Last Order she seemingly sacrifices her body to stop the Onion Frame from smashing into the Moon.

 - Hot-Blooded: Alita is temperamental and quick to fight in most situations.

-- Implacable Woman: A flashback shows that she and possibly all Panzer Kunst users were this.
+- Implacable Man: A flashback shows that she and possibly all Panzer Kunst users were this.

-- The Heroine: Although she comes across as an Anti-Hero in her darker moments.
+- The Hero: Although she comes across as an Anti-Hero in her darker moments.

 - Heroic BSOD: In Last Order, Alita has one when it's revealed she no longer has an organic brain, although her certainty in her cause and humanity had been undermined for some time.